-I built up a hidden and strong repulsive force field around myself.
+I built around myself a strong repulsive force field.
 I avoided talking to my family, friends, colleagues, neighbors.
 I closed my office door and communicated mostly via email.
 Back in home, I was becoming more and more impatient and arrogant.

-I wished everybody and everything around me to be disappeared.
+I wished everyone and everything around me to be disappeared.

 What was wrong with me?
 Without pursuing my goals and chasing my dreams, I was committing spiritual suicide, literally every day.
 The most worried part: I was aware of the situation, yet didn’t want to cure it.
 I entered into 2016 with that terrible mindset.

 The situation wouldn’t change unless I listened to a quote by Alan Watts: “Better to have a short life that is full of what you like doing than a long life spent in a miserable way.”

 I replayed it more than 20 times.
 The more I listened to it, the more I felt uplifted.
 I started to draw the plans to save and rejuvenate my dying spirit.